Next: Message methods, Up: Messages [Contents]

 scheme@(guile-user)> (mu:subject (car $1)) $2 = "Re: best coffee ever!"

-The second procedure we mentioned, mu:for-each-message
+The second procedure we mentioned, mu:for-each-message, executes some

 procedure for each message matched by the search expression (or all